 Use the Right Tool

 That is where we come in.
 With Tutor LMS you have a one-stop solution for all your analytic needs.
 If you have used Tutor LMS for your LMS site then you are in luck.
 We have provided the most powerful tools for our members.
 Our analysis add-on; Report gives you a detailed study into essential analytics tools an instructor might need.
-The add-on, Report can be easily activated from the add-on menu of Tutor LMS Pro.
+The add-on, Reports can be easily activated from the add-on menu of Tutor LMS Pro.
 We need this add-on to get the analytics we desire.

 What Is Report Showing You?